Votic language: Vowels

 In some central dialects, the long mid vowels /eː oː øː/ have been diphthongized to /ie uo yø/, as in Finnish.
 Thus, tee 'road' is pronounced as tie.
 Votic also has a large inventory of diphthongs.
+Interestingly, some diphthongs in Votic fail to conform to the vowel harmony pattern.

+Vowel harmony

-Votic has a system of vowel harmony, rather similar to Finnish in its overall behavior: the vowels are divided in three groups, front-harmonic, back-harmonic and neutral.
-Words may generally not contain both front-harmonic and back-harmonic vowels; but both groups can combine with neutral vowels.
-The front-harmonic vowels are ä e ö ü; the corresponding back-harmonic vowels are a õ o u.
-Unlike Finnish, Votic only has a single neutral vowel, i.
+Votic has a system of vowel harmony, in which vowels sounds pattern according to their position in the oral cavity.
+Underived words tend to contain either front-harmonic or back-harmonic vowels, including suffixes.
+Front-harmonic vowels are /æ e ø y/ ⟨ä e ö ü⟩; the corresponding back-harmonic vowels are /ɑ ɤ o u/ ⟨a õ o u⟩.
+Unlike Finnish, Votic only has a single neutral vowel /i/.

-However, there are some exceptions with the behavior of o ö.
-Some suffixes including the vowel o do not harmonize (the occurrence of ö in non-initial syllables is generally a result of Finnish or Ingrian loan words), and similarly onomatopoetic words and loanwords are not necessarily subject to rules of vowel harmony.
+However, there are exceptions in the behavior of /o ø/ ⟨o ö⟩.
+Some suffixes including the vowel /o/ do not harmonize (the occurrence of /ø/ ⟨ö⟩ in non-initial syllables is generally a result of Finnish or Ingrian loan words), and similarly onomatopoetic words and loanwords are may follow outside patterns of vowel harmony.